gridl/Data-Viz-with-Python/01_matplotlib.md

-# Data Visualization with Python
+# Data Visualization with Python - Lecture 1
 ### Instructor: Andrea Giussani (andrea.giussani@unibocconi.it)

 ## Introduction to MatplotLib